caprica/vlcj-javafx-demo/README.md

 At the moment this is rough and ready.

-You will need to make a small edit to the pom.xml to specify the location of your java.home installation.
-This is needed to properly resolve the JavaFX dependency.

-You will also need to edit the test class itself to specify the video file name.
+You will need to edit the test class itself to specify the video file name.

 Patches/pull-requests are welcome to improve this example.